akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-5.14.2.2 Test case 6-2-2 (functional)
+### 5.14.2.2 Test case 6-2-2 (functional)

+#### Test purpose

 The purpose of this test case is the functional assessment of the consumers' consent for the processing of personal data.

+#### Test units

-Test units a) For each personal data in IXIT 21-PersData that is processed on the basis of consumers' consent according to
-"Obtaining Consent", the TL **shall** functionally assess whether consumers' consent to processing personal data is obtained as described in the IXIT.
+a) For each personal data in IXIT 21-PersData that is processed on the basis of consumers' consent according to "Obtaining Consent", the TL **shall** functionally assess whether consumers' consent to processing personal data is obtained as described in the IXIT.

+#### Assignment of verdict

 The verdict PASS is assigned if for each category of personal data that is processed on the basis of consumers' consent: